Firefighters: Compare Gasoline, Electric, and Battery-Powered Fans

 Gas PPV fans, as well as our one high-output electric fan, continue to be safe, reliable, high-performance, long-lasting solutions for our customers.
 They are and will continue to be best for fire departments who use aggressive horizontal or mechanical ventilation during coordinated attack (see training and research by UL Firefighter Safety Research Institute).

-James, our CEO and Engineer and a firefighter and instructor with several decades of experience, shared with me his thoughts on the battery-powered fans.
-He sees value in them (as stated above) but expressed grave concerns with the battery chemistries and how they may be affected by heat.
+James, our CEO, Mechanical Engineer, a firefighter (now Fire Chief), and instructor with several decades of experience, shared his thoughts on the battery-powered fans.
+He sees value in them (as stated above), but expressed grave concerns with the battery chemistries and how they may be affected by heat.

 As a PPV fan manufacturer and firefighter, James’s other concerns with battery-powered fans include: